Barbara Myerhoff: Professor

+Number Our Days (1976)

 Myerhoff began fieldwork in 1972 with elderly Jews at the Israel Levin Center in Venice, California, supported by a five-year grant from the National Science Foundation given to the Andrus Gerontology Center at the USC.
 The project included an anthropological component that Myerhoff took part in.
 Her project was one of six with themes of "aging as a career, the concern with continuity, and significant sex differences in aging."
 Myerhoff addressed all of these themes in her essays and book, Number Our Days.

 Myerhoff explained that the aged created rituals to ensure continuity and assert their voices and visibility.
 In one of her essays about the aged, "A Symbol Perfected in Death: Continuity and Ritual in the Life and Death of an Elderly Jew," she described one of the center member's death at his birthday party.
 Jacob, one of the oldest, most-beloved center member, arranged for an annual largely attended birthday party.
 The party was highly organized and Jacob, a writer, would always present a speech about the meaning he found in life and aging.
 The last year, Jacob asked the community to continue to celebrate his birthday five years after his death.
 After speaking he died.
 Myerhoff explained that because Jacob framed his own death the community had the tools by which to make meaning of his death at his party.
 The surprise of Jacob's death strengthened his birthday ritual.
 The elders continued to celebrate Jacob's birthday party and remembered the magical experience of his perfect death among his friends.
 In writing Jacob's story Myerhoff took part in continuing his life and vision.

-In 1976, Myerhoff became a full professor at USC and chair of the Anthropology Department; she headed the department until 1980.
-During this time, in 1977, she completed the film version of Number Our Days with director Lynne Littman.
+During this time, in 1976, she completed the film version of Number Our Days with director Lynne Littman.
 The film, Myerhoff explained, would not deal with the complexities of the center's conflicts, but rather showed the elders at their best.
 She wanted to give back to the elders what they had generously given her and gain for them some of the positive visibility they sought.
 That year, Number Our Days won an Oscar for best short documentary, increasing public interest in the center.

 The book Number Our Days came out in 1979 and received rave reviews.
 It was included as one of the year's ten best Social Science books by the New York Times.
 As in Peyote Hunt, Myerhoff chose one main male informant, Shmuel, who for her possessed worldly intelligence, self-reflection, and insightful community interpretation.
 Notably, while Myerhoff celebrated the uneducated female elders' zest for life and survival skills, she chose highly educated male leaders as primary informants.
 Throughout her work she maintained that women and men had their respective cultures born from their gendered social roles.